-In March 2023, the Company announced the start of a maiden drill program at the Anatacau West Project, which targeted the potential eastern extension of Allkem's James Bay lithium deposit in an area that has yet to be drill-tested.

-On April 20, 2023, Brunswick Exploration announced that this maiden drill program was complete and that a total of 3,712 m (18 drill holes) was drilled at Anatacau West Project.
+In March 2023, the Company announced the start of a maiden drill program at the Anatacau West Property, which targeted the potential eastern extension of Allkem's James Bay lithium deposit in an area that has yet to be drill-tested.
+This program was completed in April 2023, with a total of 3,712 m (18 drill holes) drilled.
 The drilling completed to date successfully identified several spodumene-bearing pegmatites, two of which have a strike length of over 250 m.